Last Updated on June 24, 2026

 Sheepshead

 Sheepshead have human-like teeth for crushing barnacles, crabs, and oysters.
-They congregate around pilings, jetties, and any hard structure with crustacean growth.
-Their bite is subtle, and their mouths are hard, so sharp hooks and quick hook sets matter.
+They congregate around pilings, jetties, and other hard structures with crustacean growth.
+Their bite is subtle, and their mouths are hard, so sharp hooks and quick hook sets are essential.

-Peak season runs January through April.
-They’re excellent table fare with firm white fillets, often called “poor man’s snapper.”
+Peak season runs from January through April.
+They’re excellent table fare, with firm white fillets, often called “poor man’s snapper.”

 Peak season: Winter through early spring.
 See the full calendar →